 The engineering class at Kepler Tech Lab for ordinarily level (O’level) students of high school is intended to get them used to practical hands-on experiences during their young ages.

-Students teaching their fellow students what they made and how they made it
+Students leaving their stations and teach fellow students what they’ve made and how they made it

 Like any other learners, young students in developing world need to exercise how things work by trying to make their own and use them in their projects.
-I do believe that they get the most of making things rather than handing them, which is not bad, finished products to be used without knowing how they are built.
+I do believe that they get the most of making things rather than handing them industrial/finished products, which is not bad, to be used without knowing how they are built.
 Hang in there and see what future generation of makers will bring to the world’s changing technologies.